 Embellishing Vintage Textiles: Buttons and Buttonholes

 Editor’s note: Whether from an estate sale or a thrift store, vintage fabrics, with their nostalgic charm and classic appeal, are hard to resist.
-In Sew Vintage (The Taunton Press, 2002), Jennie Archer Atwood shows how to fashion these textile treasures into elegant creations for garments or for the home.
+In Sew Vintage (The Taunton Press, 2002, currently out of print), Jennie Archer Atwood shows how to fashion these textile treasures into elegant creations for garments or for the home.
 This excerpt from Chapter 4 shows how to add a bit of history to contemporary garments through embellishing with vintage buttons.

 Use a little imagination and your sewing skills to turn ordinary details like buttons and buttonholes into design features.
 Take the techniques you regularly apply in sewing and alter them slightly while using vintage fabric, buttons, and bits and pieces.